Emceelamb/curriculum-vitae/content.md

   achievements:
   - Bootstrapped greenfield project architecture using Next.js, e2e testing with Cypress, and CI/CD using GitHub workflows to ensure stable release environments during rapid iteration
   - Developed custom data visualization components using d3, Visx, and Vega-Lite and web text editor
-  - Contributed to a design system component library using TypeScript, Storybook, and CSS-in-JS, and collaborate with design team for high-fidelity implementations of Figma designs
+  - Contributed to a design system component library using TypeScript, Storybook, CSS-in-JS, and collaborate with design team for high-fidelity implementations of Figma designs
   - Developed GPT enabled tools for modifying web visualizations
   - Reviewed pull requests, mentor junior engineers to meet project timelines and high code quality standards